folio-org/docs/content/en/docs/Getting started/Installation/R2-2021/singleserverwithcontainers.md

 wget --quiet -O - https://repository.folio.org/packages/debian/folio-apt-archive-key.asc | sudo apt-key add -
-sudo add-apt-repository "deb https://repository.folio.org/packages/ubuntu focal/" sudo apt update sudo apt -y install okapi=4.7.2-1 sudo apt-mark hold okapi
+sudo add-apt-repository "deb https://repository.folio.org/packages/ubuntu focal/" sudo apt update sudo apt -y install okapi=4.8.2-1 sudo apt-mark hold okapi
 ```

-Please note that the last stable version of FOLIO is 4.7.2-1.
+Please note that the R2-2021 FOLIO release version of Okapi is 4.8.2-1.
 If you do not explicitly set the Okapi version, you will install the latest Okapi release.
 There is some risk with installing the latest Okapi release.
-The latest release may not have been tested with the rest of the components in the quarterly release.
+The latest release may not have been tested with the rest of the components in the official release.

 2. Configure Okapi to run as a single node server with persistent storage.